mattlianje/etl4s/README.md

    Reader { config =>
      for {
        /*
-        * Tranforms can introspect on their input use some intermediate states
+        * Step (4/6) Handle complex processing + joins
-        * just like you are used to in more procedural styles via pure
+        * just like you are used to in more procedural styles via the `pure` method */ dfs <- Transform.pure[Map[String, DataFrame]]
-        * + monadic comprehensions
-        */
-       dfs <- Transform.pure[Map[String, DataFrame]]